BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 - [This fork](https://github.com/nicoco007/lslib) of lslib
 - [Blender](https://www.blender.org/download/) (any version 3.6 or above)
+	- Lynia uses version 4.1 in the video tutorial.
+The steps documented in this guide use version 3.6
 - [Vertex Color Master Add-On](https://github.com/andyp123/blender_vertex_color_master/releases) (optional, but recommended)

 # Steps